Arilla26/KV-Cache-Controller-for-LLM/README.md

 ---

-## Limitations & future work
+## Scope & limitations

+This project deliberately focuses on the **KV cache controller** in depth, rather than a full inference accelerator.
+As a solo capstone, the scope was scoped down (by the advisor) to one well-engineered subsystem instead of a shallow end-to-end system — so the cache datapath, replacement policies, codec, and timing are taken to completion and measured rigorously.

+The main architectural consequence, worth stating plainly:

-- **Architecture scope:** the cache communicates with the processing system over the AXI bus, so it behaves as a managed on-chip buffer rather than a cache sitting directly on a compute datapath.
-Integrating it alongside an on-chip attention engine (so KV is read directly without bus overhead) is the natural next step.
+- **The cache sits behind an AXI bus to the processing system**, so it currently behaves as a *managed on-chip buffer* rather than a cache on a compute datapath.
+A true cache must sit next to the compute engine and serve KV reads in a few cycles without bus overhead.
+This is also why the bus-mediated DMA path does not beat a direct-DDR baseline — every access pays a bus cost.
+- **The natural completion** is to place an on-chip **attention engine (or a tightly-coupled processor)** directly beside the cache, reading KV from BRAM without crossing the bus.
+That turns this managed buffer into a cache in the strict sense, and is the clear next step.

+Other notes:
-- **Workload:** the access pattern is real (SnapKV on Qwen2.5-0.5B topology) but KV values are synthetic; accuracy validation against a real inference run is future work.
+- **Workload:** the access pattern is realistic (SnapKV on the Qwen2.5-0.5B topology) but KV *values* are synthetic; accuracy validation against a real inference run is future work.
 - **Latency vs. baseline:** the DMA path has not yet beaten a direct-DDR baseline; prefetching is a candidate improvement.

 ---